 6. It’s more than just films.

-Delve deeper into the important topics addressed within some of the festval's films with CIFF's media literacy program for students, FilmSlam, which provides students with the ability to avaluate and critique the messages they perceive when viewing films.
-The DReam Maker program honors an LGBTQ+ director each year, and provides a cash award to support their fture endeavors.
+Delve deeper into the important topics addressed within some of the festival's films with CIFF's media literacy program for students, FilmSlam, which provides students with the ability to evaluate and critique the messages they perceive when viewing films.
+The DReam Maker program honors an LGBTQ+ director each year and provides a cash award to support their future endeavors.
 The Groundbreaker Award offers a cash award to a filmmaker who is a pioneer in their field and who lifts marginalized voices.
+Additionally, they allow college students to view the films for free, and there are multiple other education and community programs.

 7. It’s ranked up there with Sundance and Cannes.